hkshim1992/ML-momentum-strat/README.md

 ## Acknowledgements

-Parts of the backtesting logic, including the EMA crossover momentum strategy, are adapted from the Korean quant finance book
-**"Building Quant Investment Portfolios Using Python"** by **Jo Daepyo**.
+Parts of the backtesting logic, including the EMA crossover momentum strategy, are adapted from the Korean quant finance book "Building Quant Investment Portfolios Using Python" by Jo Daepyo.
 All machine learning enhancements and additional development were implemented independently.